Steam on ChromeOS Beta

 Because many games have high performance demands, we’ve focused our efforts thus far on a set of devices where more games can run well.
-Currently, Steam can be enabled in the Dev channel on configurations of these Chromebooks with Intel Iris Xe Graphics, 11th Gen Core i5 or i7 processors, and at least 8GB of RAM:
+Currently, Steam can be enabled in the beta channel on configurations of these Chromebooks with Core i3/Ryzen 3 or higher CPUs and at least 8GB of RAM:

 - Acer Chromebook 514 (CB514-1W)